19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) the sum of all contingent consideration in respect of all such qualifying acquisitions incurred in the basis period of the acquiring company for any year of assessment subsequent to the 1st year of assessment and in any earlier year of assessment other than the 1st year of assessment,

-the amount by which the sum of sub-paragraphs (i) and (ii) exceeds $20 million is to be disregarded for the purposes of the deduction to be allowed under this section.
+the amount by which the sum of sub‑paragraphs (i) and (ii) exceeds $20 million is to be disregarded for the purposes of the deduction to be allowed under this section.

 [Act 2 of 2016 wef 01/04/2015]